gracile-web/website/src/content/docs/15-add-ons/20-markdown/README.md

 Better, but nothing is rendered without spinning up a full JS runtime + processor.
-Plus it will not render the same with different interpreters (to be fair, Web Component is the case, too).
+Plus it will not render the same with different interpreters (to be fair, with Web Component it's the case, too).
 And what if you have a syntax error?
 Nothing will be shown at all.
 The parser or runtime will crash.
 Blank screen of death.
 On the other hand, HTML and Markdown are error-prone.
 There is no such